Neck Pain Treatment

 Management of neck pain depends on the etiology of the pain.
 Minimally invasive procedures are numerous and can be the most helpful to control pain and improve daily functioning.
 In the past few years there has been an abundance of research surrounding non-surgical procedures and their effectiveness in treating neck pain.
 Some of the current treatments are:

-- Pharmacotherapy – NSAIDs (Ibuprofen like drugs), Acetaminophen (Tylenol), muscle relaxants, and membrane stabilizing medications are often effective in treating low back pain.
+- Pharmacotherapy – NSAIDs (Ibuprofen like drugs), Acetaminophen (Tylenol), muscle relaxants, and membrane stabilizing medications are often effective in treating neck pain.

 - Cervical Epidural Steroid Injections - Epidurals are frequently used for pain syndromes due to common conditions such as degenerative disc disease.
 The method involves injecting a steroid into the epidural space of the spinal cord, where the irritated nerve roots are located.
 The medicine then spreads to other levels and portions of the spine, reducing inflammation and irritation.